unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 To generate complex activations, it is possible to specify a vector of `<:AbstractComponents`.

 ## Concerete Onsets
 The inter-onset distribution defines the distance between events in the case of a continuous EEG.
 Currently, `UniformOnset` and `LogNormalOnset` are implemented.
-By specifying the parameters of the onset distribution, one indirectly controls the amount of overlap between two or more event-related responses.
+By specifying the parameters of the inter-onset distribution, one indirectly controls the amount of overlap between two or more event-related responses.
 \autoref{fig_onset_distributions} illustrates the parameterization of the two implemented onset distributions.

 ![Illustration of the inter-onset distributions.
 The colour indicates different sets of parameter values.\label{fig_onset_distributions}](plots/onset_distributions.svg)